Wondering how to make a room in your garage or convert your garage to a living space for the whole family to enjoy? The secret is custom design.

 Is your house is starting to feel a bit cramped?
 Perhaps the kids are too big to share a bedroom any longer, or you are just doing more things at home now than when you first moved in.
 Whatever the case, you need to make more room—but where?
 For many, the solution may lie in one of the most unassuming rooms in the house, the garage.

 Some people wonder why towns along the Beltway, especially in Montgomery and Fairfax Counties, are full of houses with three-car garages and four cars in the driveway.
 Chances are, they were just families in the same predicament.
-Here at Closet America, we’ve helped many customers convert a garage to a living space, and we can help you do it, too.
+Here at Closet America, we’ve helped many customers convert a garage to a living space, and we can help you do it with our garage conversion ideas.
 It will take a bit of work and a lot of planning, but that’s the fun part.
 (And don’t worry, we can help with that, too.)

 Preparing to Convert a Garage to Living Space